alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ### Converting and Quantizing to TensorRT-LLM Engine

 Now, convert the Hugging Face model to a TensorRT-LLM engine, applying FP8 quantization and using the prepared calibration dataset.
-This step generates the highly quantized LLM inference engine.
+This step generates the FP8 quantized LLM inference engine.

 ```bash
 ns convert \